kognise/obsidian-aviation/FAR/Volume 4/A Economic regulations/0214 Terms, conditions, and limitations of foreign air carrier permits authorizing charter transportation only.md

 ### §214.2   Terms of service.

-Charter air transportation under this part shall be performed in accordance with the provisions of part 212 of this chapter.
+Charter air transportation under this part shall be performed in accordance with the provisions of [[Volume 4/A Economic regulations/0212 Charter rules for u.s. and foreign direct air carriers.md|part 212 of this chapter]].

 (Secs.
 204, 402, Pub.
 L. 85-726, as amended, 72 Stat.
 743, 757; 49 U.S.C.
 1324, 1371)